-Contract Services are always up for a challenge, but the decking refurbishment of the Deansgate Locks boardwalk really pushed the envelope!
+Contract Services are always up for a challenge, but the decking refurbishment of the Deansgate Locks boardwalk in Manchester really pushed the envelope!

 The client brief was simple, replace the existing timber sub-structure and decking with an entirely new joist system and composite terrace.
 In addition, all the structural steelwork was to be re-coated and new deck lighting installed, but there was one catch.
 All the work had to be undertaken whilst keeping the whole structure accessible to both tenants and customers as well as keeping the Rochdale Canal fully operational.